 - EU regulations could be adopted wholesale by the UK government, denying producers / manufacturers the opportunity to take advantage of more liberal individual laws

-- After leaving the single market and customs union, UK exports to the EU will become subject to tariffs and custom checks, impacting on the food and drink companies’ competitiveness
+- After leaving the single market and customs union, UK exports to the EU will potentially become subject to tariffs and custom checks, impacting on the food and drink companies’ competitiveness

-- The UK government will also be able to take advantage of differing labelling requirements, enabling it to better indicate the health benefits or risks of a particular product – as it is planning to do with the labelling of teaspoons of sugar in a food or drink, something currently banned under EU food labelling law
+- The UK government will also be able to take advantage of differing labelling requirements, enabling it to better indicate the health benefits of a particular product – as it is planning to do with the labelling of teaspoons of sugar in a food or drink, something currently banned under EU food labelling law